(Updated April 12, 2015)

 The infielder hadn’t hit a homer in the first 56 games he played in 1951.

-Then, in the sixth inning of Game 2 of a doubleheader against the Pirates at Pittsburgh, Schoendienst, batting left-handed, hit a solo homer against right-hander Ted Wilks, a former teammate.
+Then, in the sixth inning of Game 2 of a July 8 doubleheader against the Pirates at Pittsburgh, Schoendienst, batting left-handed, hit a solo homer against Ted Wilks, a former teammate.

 Simmons twice hit homers from each side of the plate in games for the Cardinals.

-Simmons did it again on June 11, 1979, at Los Angeles, hitting a grand slam right-handed against Dodgers left-hander Jerry Reuss in the third, and snapping a 7-7 tie with a two-run shot in the ninth while batting left-handed against right-hander Lerrin LaGrow, giving St. Louis a 9-7 victory.
+Simmons did it again on June 11, 1979, at Los Angeles, hitting a grand slam right-handed against former teammate Jerry Reuss in the third, and snapping a 7-7 tie with a two-run shot in the ninth while batting left-handed against another ex-Cardinal, Lerrin LaGrow, giving St. Louis a 9-7 victory.
 Boxscore

 Like Simmons, Smith twice hit homers from each side of the plate as a Cardinal.
 Unlike Simmons, his second effort yielded three home runs.

-On May 4, 1975, at St. Louis, Smith went 5-for-5, including two solo homers _ a fourth-inning shot, batting right-handed, against Cubs left-hander Geoff Zahn, and a fifth-inning shot, batting left-handed, against right-hander Oscar Zamora.
+On May 4, 1975, at St. Louis, Smith went 5-for-5, including two solo homers _ a fourth-inning shot, batting right-handed, against Geoff Zahn of the Cubs, and a fifth-inning shot, batting left-handed, against Oscar Zamora.
 But the Cardinals blew a 4-2 lead after six innings and lost, 8-6.
 Boxscore

 Smith hit two homers right-handed and another left-handed in lifting the Cardinals to a 7-6 victory at Philadelphia on May 22, 1976.
 He hit a three-run homer against left-hander Jim Kaat in the fifth.
 His solo shot off right-hander Ron Reed in the seventh tied the score, 6-6.
 In the ninth, his two-out homer against left-hander Tug McGraw was the game-winner.
 Three weeks later, Smith was traded to the Dodgers.
 Boxscore

-One week after he blasted four home runs left-handed in a game at Cincinnati, Whiten hit a seventh-inning solo shot off Expos left-hander Kirk Rueter while batting right-handed, and followed with an eighth-inning, three-run shot off right-hander Mel Rojas while batting left-handed on Sept.
+One week after he blasted four home runs left-handed in a game at Cincinnati, Whiten hit a seventh-inning solo shot off the Expos’ Kirk Rueter while batting right-handed, and followed with an eighth-inning, three-run shot off Mel Rojas while batting left-handed on Sept.
 14, 1993, at St. Louis.
 Despite Whiten’s efforts, Montreal won, 12-9.
 Boxscore